Sprained Ankle? Learn How Bad it is and What To Do for it

 You have probably heard of RICE for managing an acute injury with swelling.
 The basic concepts of RICE are still practiced, but we now encourage more comprehensive guidelines for a more active recovery for athletes wanting to recover quickly from musculoskeletal injuries.

 PRICEMEM stands for Protect, Rest, Ice, Compress, Elevate, Manual Therapy, Early Motion, Medication.

 The goals in the initial stage of an acute injury or trauma are to decrease swelling, improve circulation, and restore mobility.
 The following strategies will help you to manage an injury during its acute phase to facilitate a better overall recovery and get back to sports or activities more quickly.

 PROTECT: You must protect the injured tissue from overuse and reinjury during the healing process.
 For a weightbearing joint, it might require the use of crutches, a CAM boot, or a brace.
 For a shoulder injury, it might require the use of a sling.
 Pain is often a good indicator that a tissue is being stressed and should be protected.

 REST: Injured tissue needs time to progress through the healing stages and may require a period of rest in order for swelling and inflammation to subside.
 “Rest” is relative and does not necessarily mean to avoid all activity, but to avoid stressing the healing tissue.
-Activity for the uninvolved tissue in safe ranges is beneficial for overall healing and getting back to sports.
+Movement in safe ranges and with appropriate intensity is beneficial for overall healing and getting back to sports.